blezek/dead-simple-server/Readme.md

     -V, --version   output the version number
-    -d, --database  Name of the database file, defaults to dss.db -p, --port      Port to run server on, defaults to 8847 -o, --open      Open a web browser on startup
-    -l, --logging   Amount of logging, one of 'silent', 'debug', or 'error', default is 'silent'
+    -d, --database  Name of the database file, defaults to dss.db -p, --port      Port to run server on, defaults to 8847 -q, --quiet     Do not open the control panel on startup -l, --logging   Amount of logging, one of 'silent', 'debug', or 'error', default is 'silent'
 ```